lawrencecandilas/doom-wads/001 Serenity Castle/README.md

 - The switch in the "blood pit" room was able to be triggered without being on the "bridge" (summoned by another switch) up from the pit.
 This was fixed by moving the switch back into the wall and making the surrounding wall come forward.
 You can't cheat here anymore.

 - It was also possible to jump to the switch there.
-Safety pylons and a fence have been added to prevent accidental slippage into the pit.
+Safety pylons and a fence have been added to prevent accidental or intentional slippage into the pit.

 Classic Rendering: